Covid-19 Updates

 • Transition houses serve as separate houses for clients who wish to obtain employment or volunteer work that is not remote.
 These houses will be considered higher risk, since clients will be increasing their potential level of exposure to COVID-19 by going out into the community.
 Clients in this house are able to go to work, visit families and/or to grocery stores.

-• In-person care coordination should have both client and staff member wearing KN95 masks as well as social distancing when indoors.
-Outdoor visits when possible are preferred.
+• In-person care coordination should have both staff members wearing KN95 masks when indoors.

 Individual Support Service Clients:

-• In person visits require masks indoors and for clients to be fully vaccinated.
+• In person visits require staff to wear masks indoors and for clients and staff to be fully vaccinated.

 PPE is provided by Help in the Home- please contact the Administrative Assistant in order to make sure you have adequate PPE for your appointments (and remember to leave time for supplies to be mailed to you if needed).